Skip to main content

 Conservation Area status brings with it certain restrictions to the permitted development rights enjoyed by homeowners and businesses (such as the rights to carry out development without planning permission).

 Here is a list of the types of residential development that may require planning permission within a conservation area.
-It's not a definitive list so if you're unsure if planning permission is required please contact us.
+This list is not a definitive so if you're unsure if planning permission is required please use the Council’s pre-application advice service.

 • Extensions to the side of a property